Once downloaded and unpacked (e.g. using the "tar -zxvf cloog-0.14.1.tar.gz" command),

 development version of CLooG:

-A major upcoming improvement is the support of multiple backends, not
+A major improvement is the support of multiple backends, not

 isl